 This is insanity.

-I did a search on Google for “How many Coyotes are killed a year” and found an archived article on Audubon Magazine (which I consider a reliable source) by Mike Finkle titled “The Ultimate Survivor” where he mentions that over 400,000 Coyotes are killed annually by hunters, coyote killing contests, Wildlife Services actions, state, local and private agencies.
+I did a search on Google for “How many Coyotes are killed a year” and found an archived article on Audubon Magazine (which I consider a reliable source) by Mike Finkle titled “The Ultimate Survivor” where he mentions that over 400,000 Coyotes are killed a year by hunters, coyote killing contests, Wildlife Services actions, state, local and private agencies.

 Some studies have shown that this type of “control” is ineffective and that even though Coyotes have been relentlessly persecuted they have proven to be extremely resilient and that when the Coyote population is reduced those that do survive have more food and more pups reach adulthood.
 The article is old, those numbers are probably higher now.